FEDERAL SUBSIDIZED AND UNSUBSIDIZED DIRECT LOANS

 Repayment of principal begins six months after the student graduates, leaves school or stops attending at least half time.
 We also recommend visiting the Loan Payment Calculator web site to help you determine your future payments based on your Direct Loan balance

 FEDERAL DIRECT LOAN APPLICATION PROCESS

-Step 1: Complete the FAFSA and submit any other information (tax returns and other documents) that may be requested by the Financial Aid Office.
+Step 1: Complete the FAFSA and submit any other information (tax returns and other documents) that may be requested by Student Financial Services.

-Step 5: Your loan will be divided between the number of semesters you are enrolled at least half-time (6 credits) for the academic year.
+Step 6: Your loan will be divided between the number of semesters you are enrolled at least half-time (6 credits for Undergraduate and Law students) (3 credits for Graduate Students beginning in Summer 2019) for the academic year.
 Loan funds (less fees) will be sent to USM.
 And, assuming you continue to meet all eligibility criteria, will be credited to your bill.
-Visit the Student Accounts web site or call 780-5200 for details about an outstanding balance and credit refunds.
+Visit Billing and Refunds or call 780-5200 for details about an outstanding balance and credit refunds.